Zjj-Low-Key/Depth-Map-Prediction-from-a-Single-Image-using-a-Multi-Scale-Deep-Network/README.md

 Rewrote the dataset based on the data augmentation methods described in the original paper.

 It is recommended to modify the dataset according to your own needs.

+Added valid mask, and when calculating the metrics, the scales were aligned according to the original paper's method.